Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Experiments

-\paragraph{Implications:} \textbf{(a) Rewinding of \glspl{lt}.}~\citet{Frankle2019stabilizing,Frankle2019linearmode} argued that \glspl{lt} work when the training is \textit{stable}, and thus converges to the same basin when trained with different data sampling orders.
+\paragraph{\Acrlongpl{lt} Learn Similar Functions to the Pruning Solution} \Citet{Fort2020deep} motivate deep ensembles by empirically showing that models starting from different random initializations typically learn different solutions, as compared to models trained from similar initializations, and thus improve performance.
+In \cref{sec:disagreementfull} we adopt the analysis of \citep{Fort2020deep}, but in comparing \gls{lt} initializations and random initializations using \emph{fractional disagreement} --- the fraction of class predictions over which the LT and scratch models disagree with the pruning solution they were derived from, \gls{kl}, and \gls{jsd}.
+The results in \cref{disagreementfull} suggest \glspl{lt} models converge on a solution almost identical to the pruning solution and therefore an ensemble of \glspl{lt} brings marginal improvements.
+Our results also show that having a fixed initialization alone can not explain the low disagreement observed for \gls{lt} experiments as \textit{Scratch} solutions obtain an average disagreement of $0.0316$ despite using the same initialization, which is almost 10 times larger than that of the \gls{lt} solutions ($0.0043$).
+As a result, \gls{lt} ensembles show significantly less gains on MNIST and \imgnet~($+0.06\%$ and $+0.54\%$ respectively) compared to a random sparse initialization ($+0.96\%$ and $+2.89\%$). \paragraph{Implications:} \textbf{(a) Rewinding of \glspl{lt}.}~\citet{Frankle2019stabilizing,Frankle2019linearmode} argued that \glspl{lt} work when the training is \textit{stable}, and thus converges to the same basin when trained with different data sampling orders.
 In \cref{sec:exp_lottery}, we show that this basin is the same one found by pruning, and since the training converges to the same basin as before, we expect to see limited gains from rewinding if any.
 This is partially confirmed by \citet{renda2020} which shows that restarting the learning rate schedule from the pruning solution performs better than rewinding the weights. \textbf{(b) Transfer of \glspl{lt}.}~Given the close relationship between \glspl{lt} and pruning solutions, the observation that \glspl{lt} trained on large datasets transfer to smaller ones, but not \emph{vice versa} \citep{Morcos2019oneticket,Sabatelli2020transferability} can be explained by a common observation in transfer learning: networks trained in large datasets transfer to smaller ones. \textbf{(c) \gls{lt}'s Robustness to Perturbations.}~\Citet{Zhou2019deconstructing,Frankle2020early} found that certain perturbations, like only using the signs of weights at initialization, do not impact \gls{lt} generalization, while others, like shuffling the weights, do.
 Our results bring further insights to these observations: As long as the perturbation is small enough such that a \gls{lt} stays in the same basin of attraction, results will be as good as the pruning solution. \textbf{(d) Success of \glspl{lt}.}~While it is exciting to see widespread applicability of \glspl{lt} in different domains~\citep{Brix2020successfully, Li2020towards, venkatesh2020}, the results presented in this paper suggest this success may be due to the underlying pruning algorithm (and transfer learning) rather than \gls{lt} initializations themselves.